Kaya (Malaysian Coconut Egg Jam)

 What Is Kaya

-In this post, I am going to teach you how to make kaya, a jam that gets me all excited waking up in the morning…the silky smooth jam that goes on warm, crispy buttery toasts, and served with a cup of aromatic Malaysian dark coffee.
+In this post, I’m going to share how I make kaya, a jam that always gets me excited when I wake up in the morning.
+Imagine silky smooth kaya spread on warm, crispy buttery toasts, paired with a cup of aromatic Malaysian dark coffee.
+Ahh… now that’s what I call breakfast.

-Kaya, also known as srikaya, seri kaya, is a confiture made of eggs, coconut milk, sugar and infused with the fragrant aroma of pandan leaf.
+Kaya, also known as srikaya or seri kaya, is a sweet jam made from eggs, coconut milk, sugar, and the fragrant aroma of pandan leaf.
+The thought of kaya instantly takes me back to my childhood.

-She would beat the eggs, coconut milk, and sugar mixture with a traditional springy egg beater, and then the mixture would go into an antique yellow color enamel double-boiler sitting over a charcoal burner.
+My aunt was the designated kaya maker.
+She’d beat eggs, coconut milk, and sugar with a traditional springy egg beater before putting the mixture into an antique yellow enamel double boiler over a charcoal burner.

 Asian authentic coconut egg kaya jam pasted on white toasted bread next to a jar of kaya jam.